I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 NOTE:

-Although the ALJ is not required to develop whether the claimant had good cause for not appearing, under 20 CFR 404.957(b)(1)(i) and 416.1457(b)(1)(i) the ALJ must still consider and discuss whether information and the evidence of record establishes good cause.
+Although the ALJ is not required to develop whether the claimant had good cause for not appearing, under 20 CFR 404.957(b)(1)(i) and 416.1457(b)(1)(i) the ALJ must still consider and discuss whether available information and the evidence of record establishes good cause.

 a.
-Claimant Received the Notice of Hearing
+Claimant Received a Proper Notice of Hearing

 NOTE: